-1413 Introduction to Engineering in Agriculture Prerequisite(s): MATH 1513 or MATH 1514 or concurrent enrollment.
+1413 Introduction to Engineering in Agriculture

 Application of the physical and engineering sciences to agricultural problems.
 Energy, energy conversion, thermal, electrical, mechanical and fluid systems; equipment calibration; environmental control of agriculture buildings and irrigation system requirements.
+Pre: MATH 1403 or 1513.